Why Africa, Why Kenya?

 So now you know why I am so enthusiastic about the Kenyan investment climate, but I will note, however, there is room for improvement.
 The Kenyan government has made great strides and is committed to creating a business-friendly environment.
 If it is to accomplish this goal the government will have to address the following items.
 And the first is taxes.

-Kenya must have a consistent, transparent, and fairly administered national tax policy to attract and retain foreign direct investment and accelerate economic development and I congratulate President Ruto for announcing at the Amcham Summit he is committed to implementing one by June.
+Kenya must have a consistent, transparent, and fairly administered national tax policy to attract and retain foreign direct investment and accelerate economic development.
+As you all know, more work needs to be done to establish a durable tax framework and the recent Finance Bill proposed many changes that will make Kenya more tax friendly.

 Without a doubt corruption is also a critical issue and one that must be addressed for Kenya to reach its full potential in all areas of development.
-Corruption leads to misuse of public resources, slows economic growth and job creation, and damages the investment climate.
-Corruption also undermines equal participation in the prosperity of this country and erodes public trust in institutions.
+Corruption leads to misuse of public resources, slows economic growth and job creation, and damages the investment climate, as well as undermining equal participation in the prosperity of this country.

 However, while corruption does remain a challenge in Kenya, as in other developing markets, third-party measures of corruption indicate positive trends and modest progress in recent years.